 Within this subject students will participate in a wide range of assessment activities connected to the areas of study.
 These activities will include a mix of verbal assessments such as speeches, presentations and participation in group activities.
-Assessments will also include a mix of written assessments such as text analyses, persuasive pieces and narrative writing.
+Along with a mix of written assessments such as text analyses, persuasive pieces and narrative writing.